MarcusTrenton-Personal/NpcGenerator/README.md

 You must set environmental variables before starting Visual Studio or the command line prompt.

 Add a variable "Dropbox" for Dropbox's folder.
 This variable is used in the Dropbox publishing profile.

+Add a variable "TextTemplating" for the file path of Microsoft.TextTemplating.targets, which is needed for auto-incrementing the AssemblyFileVersion.
+`where /R C:\ Microsoft.TextTemplating.targets` will yield a result like C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\MSBuild\Microsoft\VisualStudio\v16.0\TextTemplating\Microsoft.TextTemplating.targets

 ### Release Managers Only